Koby Arthur

 A midfielder who can also play as a forward, Arthur made his Football League debut in the Championship with Birmingham City in April 2013.
 He spent time on loan at Conference Premier club Lincoln City and in two spells with League Two club Cheltenham Town, for whom he scored his first senior goal.
 After his release from Birmingham in 2017, Arthur joined Macclesfield Town, and was part of the squad that won the 2017–18 National League title and promotion back to the Football League.
 After time out of the game through injury, Arthur had a truncated season with Kidderminster Harriers of the National League North and spent the 2021–22 season with Dover Athletic before joining another National League club, Maidenhead United, in 2022.
+He went on to play for Hereford, Stourbridge and (briefly) Rushall Olympic before joining Barwell on dual registration in September 2024.

 Early life and career

 Arthur was born in Kumasi, Ghana.
 After moving to England he joined the youth system of Southern League club Woodford United, where he was noticed by a Birmingham City scout in 2012.
 The 16-year-old Arthur moved into the football and education development programme run by Birmingham City's community department, and was soon recruited into the club's main development system.
 He played for the club's under-18 team, and made his reserve team debut in February 2013 in a 2–1 Birmingham Senior Cup defeat to Stourbridge.
 Development squad coach Richard Beale described his performance as excellent: "He won his headers and tackles and he got the ball down and tried to pass it and he can be very pleased with the way he played."
 A few days later, he produced another good performance on his first Professional Development League appearance.